-Here are 50 proven team building activities for teens that will help them to develop teamwork skills and leadership whilst having fun in a supportive way.
+Here are more than 50 proven team building activities for teens that will help them to develop teamwork skills and leadership whilst having fun in a supportive way.
 Originally written back in 2003 on Active Outdoors, this team building guide shows you simple and effective activities for teens that will aid the development of trust and team bonding through shared experiences.
 It provides you with ideas for team building activities using equipment, free form, and focused on problem solving skills for teens that will develop team work and youth leadership.

 You will find out: